vlazar83/FaceDetectionFromPic/README.md

 # FaceDetectionFromPic
-detect faces from pic using MLKit
+detect faces from taken picture using MLKit